HoneypotToken/How-to-create-Honeypot-Token/ReadMe.txt

 Antidetect honeypot token smart contract code https://ethercodeinnovation.com/switchable-anti-detect-honeypot-code/

+Useful links:
+What to do if you closed Remix Ethereum? https://ethercodeinnovation.com/closed-remix-ethereum/ How to change the network in the Metamask wallet? https://ethercodeinnovation.com/network-in-metamask/

 For any questions or individual orders, please write to: ethercodeinnovation7@gmail.com We will develop a custom smart contract according to your requirements.